manderscode/Ascending_Notes/README.md

 # Test Environment Set Up

+Ensure that you have Jest and React Testing Library installed in your project.
+You can install them using npm: npm install --save-dev @testing-library/react @testing-library/jest-dom

-We utilize Jest to test our app and we hae version 29.7.0.
+We utilize Jest to test our app and we have version 29.7.0.

 Dependencies: